Supercar (band): History

 In February 2005, Supercar broke up following a final concert, released under DVD as Last Live.
 Later that year, their song "Storywriter" featured in the anime Eureka Seven.
 Following the breakup, Furukawa and Nakamura have pursued successful solo careers.

 Despite the break-up, Supercar released two remix albums named RE:SUPERCAR 1 and RE:SUPERCAR 2 in 2011.
 The albums are redesigned versions of some of their tracks throughout their career together with never before heard songs.
 The limited edition of these albums sported a different CD jacket and bonus CD containing some of their untitled tracks and demos.

 In 2011, Miki Furukawa and Koji Nakamura formed the band LAMA.
-They jump-started their formation with a single entitled Spell which has been used as an opening theme for the anime No.6 and in addition to this they will also perform the ending theme entitled "Fantasy" for the anime UN-GO.
+They jump-started their formation with their single Spell which was used as an opening theme for the anime "No.6".
+They also performed the ending theme Fantasy for the anime Un-Go.